cz-it/aliyun-oss-golang-sdk/doc/tutorial/How-To-Use-OSS-CMD-Tools.md

 ### Append Object

-	 ./osscmd object -a -b testossscmd -a shenzhen --file ./cors.go  --encoding utf-8 --expire "Fri, 28 Feb 2016 05:38:42 GMT" -p RO --type "text/html" --position 11352
+	 ./osscmd object -a -b testossscmd -a shenzhen --file ./cors.go  --encoding utf-8 --expire "Fri, 28 Feb 2016 05:38:42 GMT" -p RO --type "text/html" --position 11352 --obejct cors.go
 	Append Success. resuult: &{15136 9223372036854775807}

-Append file to object.
+Append file to object --object.
 It is just like create .But a --position more . position should be equeal to result info Possition.

 ### Delete Object